MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-web-channels.md

 3. Provide the snippet to your web developer to add the bot to your website.

-**Add bot to your Power Apps Portal**
+**Add bot to your Power Apps Portal:**

-You can easily add the bot to your Power Apps Portal with the iFrame from previous section.

-1. Go to Power Apps Portal Studio and add an [IFrame component](https://docs.microsoft.com/en-us/powerapps/maker/portals/compose-page#add-iframe) into your Portal.
+1. Go to Power Apps Portal Studio and add an [IFrame component](/powerapps/maker/portals/compose-page#add-iframe) into your Portal.
     ![Add IFrame to Power Apps Portal](media/channel-custom-website-portal-iframe.png)

 2. Provide only the URL link section of the snippet from previous section to the **Link** field of the IFrame component.
 You can adjust the size of the chat window by adjusting the **Width** and **Height** field.
     ![Add bot IFrame to Power Apps Portal](media/channel-custom-website-portal-pva-iframe.png)

 3. You can interact with your bot by clicking on **Browse website** at the top right corner.
     ![Add bot IFrame to Power Apps Portal](media/channel-custom-website-portal-browse-website.png)